 2. Hotel Gibbs

 Like the St. Anthony, Hotel Gibbs was also built in 1909… but as the city’s first high rise building, not a hotel.
-What was originally a bank office has since been transformed into another beautiful luxury hotel in downtown San Antonio, right in the heart of it all.
+Originally a bank office, it has since been transformed into another beautiful luxury hotel in downtown San Antonio.

 3. Menger Hotel